hasFlag/hasFlag.github.io/content/blog/do-we-need-class-components-anymore/index.md

 }
 ```

-You can see, how easy it was to call an API within a functional component which was never possible with the functional component.
+See, how easy it is to call an API within a functional component.
+Which was never possible with the functional component.

 ### On Unmounting (componentWillUnmount)
-There are some instances where you might need to clear your timers or de-allocate memory when the component is unmounted.
+In some instances, where you need to clear your timers and de-allocate memory on the unmount.
 ```js
 /* Class component */